junobuild/docs/docs/management/monitoring.md

 #### b.
 When Mission Control cannot top up

-If Mission Control’s balance is below its own threshold, it cannot top up the module.
+If Mission Control's balance is below its own required amount, it cannot top up the module.

 For example:

 - Mission Control Balance: 10 T Cycles
-- Mission Control Threshold: 12 T Cycles
+- Mission Control Required Amount: 12 T Cycles

-In this example, Mission Control’s balance is already below its threshold; therefore, no top-up can be performed unless it also holds ICP.
+In this example, Mission Control's balance is already below its own requirement; therefore, no top-up can be performed unless it also holds ICP.

 #### c.
 Minting Cycles from ICP

-If Mission Control’s balance is insufficient but it holds ICP, it can mint cycles to refill the module.
+If Mission Control's balance is insufficient but it holds ICP, it can mint cycles to refill the module.

 For example:

 - Mission Control Balance: 10 T Cycles
-- Mission Control Threshold: 12 T Cycles
+- Mission Control Required Amount: 12 T Cycles
 - ICP Balance: 1 ICP

 Mission Control uses part of its ICP to mint cycles: